gefyrahq/gefyrahq.github.io/usecases/oauth2-demo.md

  <img src="/assets/images/usecases_oauth2-demo_vscode3.png" alt="introspecting variables and the JWT token"/>
 </div>

-As you may see, the key in the token is written in a lower case "email".
+As you may see, the key in the token is written in a lowercase "email".
 This is causing the _KeyError: 'Email'_ resulting in a 500 error.
 **Remark:** Of course you could have found this out reading the logs, but where is the fun?
 Anyway, debugging software is a tool for hunting down causes of way more complex misbehaving then in this example.